Local food terms

 Breakfast in Mexico is often considered incomplete without beans and corn tortillas.
 Chicken enchiladas and club sandwiches are very common breakfast fare.

-Chilaquiles - Totopos with salsa (red or green) and usually shredded chicken (if ordered as a main dish), sometimes topped with a fried egg.
+Chilaquiles - Totopos with salsa (usually red or green, but mole or others are possible) and sometimes shredded chicken (if ordered as a main dish), sometimes topped with a fried egg.
 Often served on the side with your breakfast.
 Reputed hangover cure.

 Crepas - Crepes